 1. THE RIGHT POOL BAG

 You’re going to be right in the splash-zone, Mama.
-So the best thing you can do is get a big enough bag that will hold all the other things you need with ease.
-And that bag needs to be waterproof.
+So the best thing you can do is get a big enough bag that will hold all the things you need with ease.
+And extra points if that bag is waterproof.
 This way, when you get splashed, you won’t have to worry that your child’s change of clothes and towel will be wet.
 Bonus if the bag has a special antimicrobial section for wet items (like that swimsuit after the lesson!).
-Here's a few that we think are functional, affordable, and cute.
+Otherwise, a small wet/dry bag can work wonders for wet swimsuits and towels.
+Here's a couple swim bags that will hold all the essentials you pack for swim lessons that we think are functional, affordable, and cute.